PolarRobotics/PR-Docs/docs/source/high-level/bot_types.md

 - `32.2`
 - `9.8`

-## Runningback
+## Running Back
 ### Description
-- The runningback is smaller and faster than the other robots.
+- The running back is smaller and faster than the other robots.
 	- It uses [VEX Falcon 500 motors](../hardware/falcons)
 - Its primary purpose is to quickly carry the football along the ground (i.e., to *run*).
-- Like the linemen and receivers, the runningback only has basic movement controls.
+- Like the linemen and receivers, the running back only has basic movement controls.
 	- There is one exception: the right trigger (R2) can be used to calibrate the falcon motors.

-### Current Runningback
+### Current Running Back
 - `c`

 ## Center